Umuzi-org/tech-department/content/syllabuses/data-science/_index.md

 - English literacy
 - Matric maths (not maths literacy)
 - No specific technical prerequisites, except a strong aptitude for coding and statistics, as well as a strong motivation to challenge oneself and learn new things, assessed through Umuzi’s rigorous application process
-Ability to work in an agile, human-centred way
+Ability to work in an agile, human-centred way.

 ## Duration
 - 160 hours of training in HCD and Agile through the Umuzi workshops and crash course